Paddywaan-zz/CorpseBloomPlusPlus/README.md

 ## Upcoming Features:

-v1.0.4 - Spectate other players healthbar?
+v1.0.4 - Spectate other players HealthBar?

 v1.0.4 - Fix UI "randomly" not loading on initialization.

 ## Changelog:
-v1.0.3 - Fixed NullRef on playerDeath.
+v1.0.3 - Fixed NullRef on player death.

-v1.0.2 - UI HealthReserveBar implemented with netcode.
+v1.0.2 - UI HealthReserveBar implemented with net code.

 v1.0.1 - Released.

 ## Issues:

-Cannot view other players reserveBar while dead/spectating.
+Cannot view other players reserve bar while dead/spectating.
 When HealthBar is initialized for the first time, sometimes does not display.
 Progress to next map for fix.

 ## Credits:

 A huge thanks to iDeathHD for his time & persistence in helping me to understand various structures & operations when working with IL.
 I'm sure I was incredibly frustrating to teach.

-Similarly, thanks to 0x0ade for his boundless knowledge and quickly pointing logical flaws & the correct way to accoumplish certain instructions.
+Similarly, thanks to 0x0ade for his experience and quickly pointing logical flaws & the correct way to accomplish certain instructions.

 Thanks to KubeRoot for identifying mistakes & encouraging me to delve into IL.

-Thanks to Wildbook's MiniRPCLib for making the netcode so incredibly convenient to implement!
+Thanks to Wildbook's MiniRPCLib for making the net code so incredibly convenient to implement!

+Credit to CoiL#0518 for the Icon artwork!

-All of you are greatly apreciated, along with everyone else in #development.
+All of you are greatly appreciated, along with everyone else in #development.